reefland/helm-charts/charts/apps/nzbhydra2/README.md

         storageClass: ceph-block
 ```

-* Second PVC storage volume is a shared space among other NZB aware applications this is a working area for downloading, queues, watch directory, etc.  This MUST be a storage class which supports `ReadWriteMany` (ceph-filesystem shown in example, adjust to your environment).
+* Second named `data` which is PVC storage for shared space among other NZB aware applications this is a working area for downloading, queues, watch directory, etc.  This MUST be a storage class which supports `ReadWriteMany` (ceph-filesystem shown in example, adjust to your environment).

 ```yaml
       data: